open-wc/open-wc/docs/faq/component-libraries.md

 # Web Component Libraries

-The hardest part of any project is often overcoming that first blank file and getting content onto that first blank page.
-Much of the recommendations shared herein are meant to help overcome that in ways that also support you in developing/maintaining your own web components at the highest level.
-While following those recommendations will go a long way to filling in those blanks, you'll still be left to construct your own functionality once you've applied them all.
-To support you in taking on this step as well, we've collected a list of web component based design systems from which you can acquire elements or techniques with which to build your own functionality.
+The hardest part of any project is often getting content onto that first blank page.
+To make it easier to get your app off the ground quickly, we've collected a list of design systems which are based on web-components from which you can acquire elements or inspiration.

 - [AMP](https://amp.dev/documentation/components/)